 The nickel, dime, and quarter packages are used regularly by defensive coaches.
-These packages are a great way for coaches to make sure they can match up with offenses.
+These packages are a great way for coaches to ensure they can match up with offenses.
 The nickel package will help the defense get the right defender on the field against the offense’s best receiver.

 The problem with these defenses is that pass rushers, linebackers, and defensive backs aren’t available in enough numbers to match up against spread passing teams (which almost every team uses these days).
 You need to bring in an extra defender, but at the same time, keep your secondary coverage skills intact.

 This is where the nickel package comes in.
 With five and later six defensive backs on the field, you largely have a nickel package.
 The advantage of the nickel package is that it gets you an extra defender.
 The disadvantage is that you are often exposed to many quick pass offenses that use spread formations, so pass rushers aren’t as effective.